 Pictured: Amish Star from the Creative Needle

 The Colorado Quilting Council (CQC) joined a national movement to promote Quilt Trails across the United States in 2011.
-The purpose of this movement was to promote the heritage of quilting in various communities and awareness of quilting.
+The purpose of this movement was to promote the heritage of quilting in various communities and raise awareness of quilting.
 Initially, this website only included blocks made through CQC.
-As of October 2021, we invite others to contact us at CQCQuiltTrails@gmail.com if they know of a trail in Colorado that they would like included on this web page.
+We invite others to contact us at CQCQuiltTrails@gmail.com if they know of trails or sites in Colorado that they would like included on this web page.

 Quilt trails are a celebration of the designs that go into quilt blocks, but

 they are not made of fabric like a quilt would be.
 Quilt block designs

 are painted on wood, or another durable surface, and on display for